Estadio General Francisco Morazán: Location

 The General Francisco Morazán Stadium is located between the 12 and 14 Avenue of the modern city of San Pedro Sula in Honduras.
 The stands called 'Sol Sur' is located back to the Boulevard Morazán.
 And the part that does not have any stands borders the Third Street.
 San Pedro Sula's also home to two more stadiums (Olimpico Metropolitano and Yankel Rosenthal).
 This city is considered or called the industrial capital of Honduras for its commercial importance and its considerable number of inhabitants.
 So it is undoubtedly the second largest city of the Republic of Honduras.

-The stadium is in a good central location within the city of San Pedro Sula, very close to the best hotels, restaurants and sports training facilities in the city.
+The stadium is in a central location within the city of San Pedro Sula, very close to hotels, restaurants and sports training facilities in the city.
 Also, the Francisco Morazán stadium is very close to access roads linking the city of San Pedro Sula, with the capital Tegucigalpa and Puerto Cortes, the country's largest port.
 The international airport of the city, Ramon Villeda Morales is about 15 minutes from the stadium Francisco Morazán and the bus terminal that connects San Pedro Sula with the rest of the country is about 5 minutes away from the stadium.